maryville-swdv-660-19-su1-1w/week-1-assignment-sonyyang49/README.md

 I used Random as a random integer generator and Tkinter for GUI.

 ## What the app does
-When users open the executable file, they will see a Windows with two buttons.
+When users open the executable file or run the main.py file, they will see a Windows with two buttons.
 "Roll" or "Exit".

 By clicking "Roll", the user will see a random integer between 1-6 displayed on the window.
 They can continue to click the "Roll" button to get a new integer.